kronberger-droid/Thesis-Latex-Source/README.md

 - **calc** folder will also include every program (python, matlab, smath, ... ) written in the course of writing this thesis. (but not at this moment!)

 Do-To's:
-- Scope and objectives
+- Acknowledgements
-  - make a good introduction
+  - create it!
-- Discussion
+- Abstract
-  - create red line through the thesis
+  - create it!
-  - make reference to what was done
-  - mention things not done too.
 - Conclusion
-  - create it! (doesn't have to be long!)
+  - create it!
-- Formulary
-  - add all the formulas used at the end and provide references.
-- General:
-  - Calculate mass-flows for same reservoir pressures, so it can be compared and add comparison.
+- Read over the whole thesis and correct mistakes and bad formulations!